Learn about our collection of high "Performance Fabrics"

 Avoid cotton as much as possible.
 The more you know, the more you care, especially when it impacts your investment.
 Cotton feels great as clothing, but it is often not durable, stains easily, fades quickly with even ambient sunlight, spot-cleaning of stains may not be successful, and the dyed and finished cotton material may not be colorfast.
 For anyone interested to know the true environmental impact of making fabrics made of cotton, before the fibers are even made into cloth, a quick read is advisable.
 Early chapters of “The Travels of a T-Shirt in the Global Economy: An Economist Examines the Markets, Power, and Politics of World Trade” by Pietra Rivoli describe from an investigative journalist’s perspective many aspects of cotton farming and production not known to the general public.
 You ought to be deterred by the lack of practicality from the earlier statement above; further knowledge of cotton farming and fiber production will probably further convince you that you should consider synthetic fibers for your furniture such as nylon, polyester, olefin, acrylic, and most blends of those fibers as stronger and longer lasting than any fabric that has cotton in it.

-The global fabric industry has changed in the last 10 years.
+The global fabric industry has changed a lot in the last 10 years.
 Most US mills closed, and production shifted overseas to mills that produce beautiful fabrics in more varieties than ever.
-The main drawback, aside from not really knowing when an out of stock fabric might be in stock again, however, is the majority of fabrics available for use on furniture are not as thick as they were.
-To make them strong enough for upholstery, most have a backing film applied to the reverse side.
-This is most often a thin, sprayed on latex backing similar to what keeps natural fiber rugs from unraveling.
+The main drawback, aside from not really knowing when an out of stock fabric might be in stock again, however, is the majority of fabrics available for use on furniture are not as thick and strong as they were.
+To make the less substantial fabrics strong enough for upholstery, most have a latex-based backing film applied to the reverse side.
+This is most often a thin, sprayed on latex backing similar to what keeps natural fiber area rugs from unraveling.
 These types of fabrics are therefore vulnerable to any prolonged exposure to moisture, which can cause the backing to separate from the upholstery fibers.
-Such moisture can occur with a spilled glass of water quickly cleaned up, if the fabric is not immediately blotted dry and the back of the fabric dried as well.
+Such moisture can come from a spilled glass of water quickly cleaned up, if the fabric is not immediately blotted dry and the back of the fabric dried as well.
 That could involve pulling the seat or back cushion off the furniture, unzipping, and placing paper towels behind the fabric as well as making sure the exterior is dried as quickly as possible without stretching the fabric too much.

 Our factory partners don’t always have the durability test data (number of double rubs) for all fabrics readily available.
 We can obtain that information for you from the factory or mill upon request.
 Combinations of acrylic and polyester are often very durable and cleanable.
 Those fabrics with a percentage of olefin material tend to be even stronger, and while olefin is great for stain resistance, colorfastness, and to some extent, fading from UV exposure, it can add a bit of shine to fabrics.